mariellemanlulu/resume/README.md

 #### 2. Why is my Jekyll template with plugins not working?

 - Some template uses plugins that are not supported by GitHub Pages.
-From [Jekyll's documentation](https://jekyllrb.com/docs/plugins/):

-  > GitHub Pages is powered by Jekyll, however all Pages sites are generated using the --safe option to disable custom plugins for security reasons.
-Unfortunately, this means your plugins won’t work if you’re deploying to GitHub Pages.

-- A workaround from the same documentation:
+A workaround from [Jekyll documentation](https://jekyllrb.com/docs/plugins/) states:
   > You can still use GitHub Pages to publish your site, but you’ll need to convert the site locally and push the generated static files to your GitHub repository instead of the Jekyll source files.